Lucas-FcNw/Paradigmas-Prog/README.md

-Hi, here in this repository will have archives in jupyer for Data Analitcs.
+Hi, here in this repository will have some of the most useless codes in history.